phillip-kruger/phillip-kruger.github.io/_posts/2018-08-20-microprofile_health.md

 (see the full example [here](https://github.com/phillip-kruger/microprofile-demo/blob/master/membership/src/main/java/com/github/phillipkruger/membership/health/MembershipHealthCheck.java))

 In the example above, the health probe name is "membership" and reports **UP** if a connection to the Database could be established within a certain time.
-It also include a few metadata fields w.r.t the database.
+It also includes a few metadata fields w.r.t the database.

 ## /health.